|

 Overview

-The Newlin Grist Mill, a 1704 grist mill and 150-acre park, is listed on the National Register of Historic Places and is the only working grist mill in Pennsylvania.
+The Newlin Grist Mill, a 1704 grist mill and 150-acre park, is listed on the National Register of Historic Places and is one of several working grist mills in Pennsylvania.
 The mill was originally built by Nicholas Newlin, a Quaker who obtained a 500 acre grant from William Penn.
 He brought his family to Pennsylvania from Ireland and built two water-powered mills along Chester Creek.

 The park office was once a train station.
 Tracks ran by the mill so that rail cars carrying milled goods could be loaded and unloaded and taken to ports like Wilmington for shipment to markets around the Colonies.